Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of Occupancy | Ranger Paralegal Service

 Understanding the Requirements During an N12 Eviction for Own Use By the Landlord or Family Member

-Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of OccupancyIt is common for a landlord to want to repossess a rental unit for the purpose of replacing the tenant occupancy with occupancy by the landlord, a close family member of the landlord, or for the occupancy by a forthcoming purchaser of the premises and when such circumstances arise, the landlord must truly hold an intention that the substitute occupancy will last for at least one year.
+Eviction Via Form N12 Process: Good Faith Intention of at Least One Year of OccupancyLandlords often seek to reclaim a rental unit to replace tenant occupancy with an occupancy by the landlord, a close relative of the landlord, or a buyer of the property.
+In such cases, the landlord must genuinely intend for the new occupancy to continue for at least one year.
 This good faith requirement ensures that a landlord is precluded from using the N12 eviction for own use process under a false pretense such as the bad faith intent of causing a tenant to vacate so that a higher rent may be charged to a subsequent tenant.

 The Law